AkhilaMangipudi/layer-encoding/README.md

 * The Huffman tree required for decoding the encoded blocks is retrieved from Amazon S3 using the versionId of the tree.
 * The retrieved object from S3 is deserialized to a Huffman Tree and all the blocks in the layer are extracted.

-## Steps to run the code
+## Steps to run the code ##
 * Clone the repository using `git clone https://github.com/AkhilaMangipudi/layer-encoding.git`
+* Change the directory to `layer-encoding/src`.
+* All the executables are in the `layer-encoding\lib` directory.
+If you make changes to some file, use the following command to compile- `javac -d ../lib HuffmanServer.java`.
+* Set up the AWS credentials and java CLASSPATH as described above.
 * As explained in the workflow, Amazon S3 is used to store the tree objects.
+First create an S3 bucket which will be used later to store objects.
+To create a bucket, run the command `java BucketCreate <bucket-name>`.
+I created a bucket "serverless685" and used it for all my operations.
+* Start the Huffman Server on the terminal using `java HuffmanServer`.
+The server will be running and be waiting for client connections.
+* Run the Huffman Client on a terminal and request for a layer using `java HuffmanClient <layer-name>`.
+This code assumes that the layer is a zip file present in the current directory.
+* You can either delete the bucket once all the operations are over or retain it.
+To delete a bucket run `java BucketDelete <bucket-name>`.
+#### One server - Multiple clients ####
+* In a practical scenario, it is natural to have multiple clients making simultaneous requests to a server.
+In order to handle such a case, run `java HuffmanMultiServer` which starts a separate thread for each client.
+* For creating multiple clients, run the client code on multiple terminals and make simultaneous requests.